Solar Hot Water Systems Explained

 What about electric and gas boosters?

 Solar hot water systems are excellent tools for reducing your energy consumption and providing your home with warm water all year round.
-However, sometimes they can under perform if your area goes through extended periods of adverse weather conditions.
-Cloudy and cold days can prove problematic, and so you might want to give the system a helping hand with electric and gas boosters.
-That shouldn’t happen too often, but it’s vital that you have a backup in place if you don’t want to encounter issues.
+However, sometimes when the sun is not out and we experience cloudy or rainy days and through extended periods of adverse weather conditions we want to give the system a helping hand with electric and gas boosters.
+It’s vital that you have a backup in place if you don’t want to encounter issues.

 Well, how much energy can I save?

 Research shows that traditional hot water systems account for around 20% of all greenhouse gas emissions in the average home today.
-By selecting a solar alternative, you can reduce those emissions and also save approximately 75% of your monthly water heating expenses.
-For the best outcomes, you should think about getting a gas-boosted solar water heater for your home.
-As we explained in the last section, that solution will mean boosting doesn’t happen until you use water from the system.
-So, it uses significantly less energy than the electric alternative that raises your water temperature whenever it drops too low.
+By selecting a solar alternative, you can reduce those emissions and also save approximately 80 – 90% of your monthly water heating expenses

 Now you know more about solar hot water systems; you should manage to make the right decisions when improving your home this year.
 Regardless of which option you select; you will reduce your household’s energy consumption and greenhouse gas emissions.

 Contact us TODAY to get started (or just give us a call if you have further questions).